anche-raja/AWS_Gen_AI_Dev_Prof_Certificate/docs/README.md

 # Best Practices and Exam Tips (Bedrock + AWS)

-Use this as a quick reference for patterns and gotchas you’re likely to see on the exam or in real projects.
+Use this as a quick reference for patterns and gotchas you’re likely to see on the exam or in real projects..

 ## Lambda packaging and environment
 - Don’t set reserved Lambda env vars like `AWS_REGION`.
 The platform injects them; setting them causes `InvalidParameterValueException`.